d3/d3-selection/README.md

 selection.classed("foo bar", true);
 ```

-If *value* is specified, sets whether or not the specified *classes* are associated with the selected elements.
+If a *value* is specified, sets whether or not the specified *classes* are associated with the selected elements.
 If *value* is a constant and truthy, then all elements are assigned the specified *classes*, if not already assigned; if falsey, then the *classes* are removed from all selected elements, if assigned.
-If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to assign or unassign classes on each element.

-If *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class(es).
+If a *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class(es).
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_style" href="#selection_style">#</a> <i>selection</i>.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

-If *value* is specified, sets the style property with the specified *name* to the specified *value* on the selected elements.
-If *value* is a constant, then all elements are given the same style value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If a *value* is specified, sets the style property with the specified *name* to the specified *value* on the selected elements.
+If *value* is a constant, then all elements are given the same style value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string `important` (without the exclamation point).

 Note that CSS styles typically have associated units.
 For example, `3px` is a valid stroke-width property value, while `3` is not.
 Although some browsers implicitly assign the `px` (pixel) unit to numeric values, not all browsers do: IE, for example, throws an “invalid arguments” error and stops executing!

-If *value* is not specified, returns the current *computed* value of the specified style property for the first non-null element in the selection.
+If a *value* is not specified, returns the current *computed* value of the specified style property for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.
 Note that the computed value may be *different* than the value that was previously set, particularly if the style property was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).

 <a name="selection_property" href="#selection_property">#</a> <i>selection</i>.<b>property</b>(<i>name</i>[, <i>value</i>])

 Some HTML elements have special properties that are not addressable using attributes or styles.
 For example, form text fields have a `value` string property, checkboxes have a `checked` boolean property, all HTML elements have a `className` string property.
 Use the property operator to get or set these properties.

-If *value* is specified, sets the property with the specified name to the specified value on selected elements.
-If *value* is a constant, then all elements are given the same property value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If a *value* is specified, sets the property with the specified name to the specified value on selected elements.
+If *value* is a constant, then all elements are given the same property value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s property.
 A null value will delete the specified property.

-If *value* is not specified, returns the value of the specified property for the first non-null element in the selection.
+If a *value* is not specified, returns the value of the specified property for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_text" href="#selection_text">#</a> <i>selection</i>.<b>text</b>([<i>value</i>])

 The text operator is based on the [textContent](http://www.w3.org/TR/DOM-Level-3-Core/core.html#Node3-textContent "http://www.w3.org/TR/DOM-Level-3-Core/core.html#Node3-textContent") property; setting the text content will replace any existing child elements.

-If *value* is specified, sets the text content to the specified value on all selected elements.
-If *value* is a constant, then all elements are given the same text content; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If a *value* is specified, sets the text content to the specified value on all selected elements.
+If *value* is a constant, then all elements are given the same text content; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s text content.
 A null value will clear the content.

-If *value* is not specified, returns the text content for the first non-null element in the selection.
+If a *value* is not specified, returns the text content for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_html" href="#selection_html">#</a> <i>selection</i>.<b>html</b>([<i>value</i>])

 The html operator is based on the [innerHTML](http://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml "http://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml") property; setting the inner HTML will replace any existing child elements.
 Also, you may prefer to use [*selection*.append](#selection_append) to create HTML content in a data-driven way; this operator is intended for when you want a little bit of HTML, say for rich formatting.

-If *value* is specified, sets the inner HTML to the specified value on all selected elements.
-If *value* is a constant, then all elements are given the same inner HTML; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If a *value* is specified, sets the inner HTML to the specified value on all selected elements.
+If *value* is a constant, then all elements are given the same inner HTML; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s inner HTML.
 A null value will clear the content.

-If *value* is not specified, returns the inner HTML for the first non-null element in the selection.
+If a *value* is not specified, returns the inner HTML for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 Note: as its name suggests, *selection*.html is only supported on HTML elements.
 SVG elements and other non-HTML elements do not support the innerHTML property, and thus are incompatible with *selection*.html.
 Consider using [XMLSerializer](https://developer.mozilla.org/en-US/docs/XMLSerializer) to convert a DOM subtree to text.
 See also the [innersvg polyfill](https://code.google.com/p/innersvg/), which provides a shim to support the innerHTML property on SVG elements.

 <a name="selection_append" href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>name</i>[, <i>before</i>])
 <br><a href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>node</i>[, <i>before</i>])

 If *name* is specified as a string, appends a new element with the specified *name* as the last child of each element in the current selection.
-Otherwise, a *node* function may be specified, which is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+Otherwise, a *node* function may be specified, which is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 This function should return an element to be appended.
 (Typically, the function creates a new element, but it may return an existing element instead.)
 For example:

 ```js
 selection.append(function() {